Soul-Burn/fluid-connection-indicators/README.md

   * Full - Shows indicators in more cases
 * Enable indicators on inserters and mining drills
 * Only show indicators when hovering over entities
+* Ignore entities by name, for compatibility with mods that don't raise events on entity destruction

+# Known issues

+* Indicators only disappear a frame after entities are removed or changed.
+* Mods that destroy entities without raising can cause indicators to get stuck.
+Use ignore entities to exclude them.